 The complex models will be U-nets and a multi-scale network.
 The implementation of the U-nets will closely follow that of Ronneberger et al., which implements a network and training strategy to reduce the amount of data required to train the model (234).
 The multi-scale network is a network of FCNs and the implementation will follow that of Pham et al. Preprocessing is not required on the complex models, so raw images can be used as input to the model (843).
 In a paper by Janowczyk and Madabhushi, a tutorial on using deep learning for digital image pathology is presented, and this will serve as a starting point for building the model architecture.

 Once the models have been trained on the data from Dr. Jamie Near’s lab, they will be generalized to work with multiple stains.
-The use of synthetic data as described in Xie et al. may help with this process (1)
+The use of synthetic data as described in Xie et al. may help with this process (1).

 Software: